 The credibility of these results was called into question a few days before, when the electoral observation mission of the OAS issued a statement condemning the “inexplicable” nature of the quick-count ending after only 85% of the vote was counted, despite the TSE and the OAS previously agreeing on this stopping point.
 At the request of the OAS, the quick count was resumed 23 hours after it stopped, on Oct.
 21. As the quick count progressed further, Morales began to take the lead, as with the official count.

-Despite the apparent consistency of the results of both the quick count and the binding results, as recently confirmed by MIT statisticians, the OAS insisted the election was fraudulent.
+Despite the apparent consistency of the results of both the quick count and the binding results, as recently confirmed by MIT statisticians, the OAS insisted on the election being fraudulent.
 Multiple American news sources, including the New York Times, Washington Post, and NBC, ran with this, reporting on the apparent fraud without further statements on either the possible bias of the OAS or the lack of abnormalities in the election process.

 On Feb.
 27, the Washington Post published an article admitting the lack of evidence of fraud in the Oct.
 20 election.

-As public anger over the OAS’s public declaration of election tampering grew, Morales conceded and agreed to a reelection with more oversight and no stoppage of the quick count.
+As public anger over the OAS’s public declaration of election tampering grew, Morales conceded to allowing a reelection with more oversight and no stoppage of the quick count.
 It should be restated here that the legally binding vote count never stopped for any period of time, and so would have been very difficult to tamper with.
 Despite Morales’s agreement to a repeat election, the military called for him to step down.
 He did so on Sunday, Nov.
 10.

 At the time Morales was asked by the military to resign, violence against MAS supporters had increased.
 Many MAS Senators soon resigned as right-wing protests reached their doorstep.
 Reportedly, several MAS ministers’ houses were burned down by right-wing protestors.